jian-he/ambari-vagrant/centos7.2/README.md

 * Select services `HDFS`, `YARN + MapReduce2`, `ZooKeeper`, `Hbase`

 ##### Page `Assign Slaves and Clients`
-* Unselect `NFSGateway`, `Phoenix Query Server` as that is not required for testing.
+* Unselect `NFSGateway`, `Phoenix Query Server` as they are not required for testing.
 * Select `all` for `DataNode`, `NodeManager`, `RegionServer` and `Client`.

-### Configurations
+### Edit Configurations
-* After Ambari successfully installed HDP-3 cluster, set below configurations in YARN component and restart all YARN services. `*` means Ambari has a different value set by default.
-You will need to add other new properties in the `Custom yarn-site` section.
+* After Ambari successfully installed HDP-3 cluster, set below configurations in YARN, HDFS, HBase components. `*` means Ambari has a different value set by default.
+You will need to add other new properties in the `Custom ` section.

      **yarn-site.xml**